chingu-voyages/V57-tier3-team-38/README.md

 Welcome, Chingus!

-It's inevitable that at some point in your life you or a loved one will have to undergo some type of surgery - either as an inpatient or an outpatient.
-In this event you or a companion, depending on who's having the surgery, will be in a hospital waiting room while the surgery is being performed.
+Something all project teams seem to struggle with is getting their GitHub Pull Requests (PRs) reviewed in a timely manner.
+Few things hold up team progress more than having changes queued up waiting on other team members to review them.

-It can be quite stressful on the person in the waiting room.
-But, this can be lessened by knowing how the surgery is progressing.
-Like many other activities there is a workflow associated with any medical procedure and knowing what state or phase the surgery is in will help whoever is waiting to know what's going on.
+Wouldn't it be helpful if teams had a PR status board customized to their team to help them track not only PR's that are waiting review, but also PR's that have been completed?
+Yes, GitHub provides this, but it is very basic and teams need all the information they can get.

-In this voyage, your team will design and build a web application, _Surgery Status Board_, that will track a patients progress and display it on a monitor in the waiting room.
+In this voyage, your team will design and build a web application, the _PR Status Board_, to track current PR's waiting review as well as the history of PR's completed by the team.

-Your objective is to create an application that allows surgery center personnel to collect patient information and track the progress of their surgery.
-This will be displayed in the surgical waiting room so loved ones can track patient progress.
+Your objective is to create an application that will utilize GitHub's REST API to retrieve current and historical PR status for the PR's created on your team repos.
+We'll provide you with instructions on how to create a read-only API key so you will be able to access this information, as well as sample code to demonstrate how to retrieve this data through GitHub's API.

-An optional goal is to use the free tier of the [Google Gemini API](https://ai.google.dev/api?lang=node) to implement an interactive AI agent into the app to allow users to get help information.
-This means you will need to add _context_ about this app in your API calls.
-You can find simplified example of how to do this in the `src` directory of this repo.
+Since GitHub's API is _rate limited_ the first feature you implement must be to retrieve and save the data returned so you can replay it to test your app, without having to access it through the API while you are testing.

-Surgery Status Board will help you build new _soft skills_ and refine your current role-based skills.
-It will also let you build new skills and experience using AI.
+The _PR Status Board_ will help you build new _soft skills_ and refine your current role-based skills.
+It will also let you build new skills and experience using AI - but, more on this below.

 ## General Instructions